QuentinRa/blog.quentinra.dev/programming/data/ini.md

 <div class="row row-cols-md-2"><div class="align-self-center">

 The **INI** file format was originally only used by Windows to store initialization data and configurations.
-It's now used by many application even on Linux, such as `php`.
+It's now used by many applications even on Linux, such as `php`.

 This is a plain text file with **a key associated with a value**.